-Christine lights another candle, stands up and goes to the dresser, opening one drawer after another.
-In the top one she finds a little cloth piece of yellow cotton.

-Pruch, some crayons mice scat and the remnants of a child's unarmear: socks, a slip sack; in the middle one some moth-caten clothes.
-She turns and holds up a Pantier She takes out a pale yellow top, and holds it up for Heed to see.
+Christine lights another candle, heaves herself up and crosses to the dresser, opening one drawer after another.
+In the top one she finds crayons, a small cloth pouch; in the middle one mice scat and the remnants of a child's underwear: socks, a slip, panties.
+She pulls out a pale yellow top and holds it up for Heed to see.

-That's your de bathing suit.
+That's your bathing suit.